Societies and Peer Support

-All student societies in the School of Philosophy, Psychology and Language Sciences
+All student societies and peer support groups in the School of Philosophy, Psychology and Language Sciences

 Edinburgh University Psychology Society is for Psychology and non-Psychology students alike!
 Come along to our social events and academic talks for a chance to get to know other Psychology enthusiasts.